lambda-orm/lambdaorm/README.md

-# Lambda ORM
+# λORM

 **IMPORTANT: the library is in an Alpha version!!!**

-LambdaORM is an intermediary between the business model and the persistence of the data.
+λORM is an intermediary between the business model and the persistence of the data.
 Completely decoupling the business model from the data layer.

 ## Features